pagantis/magento-2X/Documentation/use.md

 ![Step 1](./magento21_checkout1.png?raw=true "Step 1")

-The module have a installments simulator, this simulator can be watched on screen after press our payment method.
+The module have an installments simulator, this simulator can be watched on screen after press our payment method.
 In Paga+Tarde admin panel we can modify title, description and installment simulator.

 ![Step 2](./magento21_checkout2.png?raw=true "Step 2")